Skip to content

 Then start the MCP server with that profile:

-# Uses the default database profile from config
+# Uses the default profile from config

 # Or specify a profile explicitly